CheckResearch/confussDisselkoenKPT17_Experiment_01/code/README.md

 # Additional Data

-The benchmark can be run by:
+The benchmark can be run via the command:

-//TODO: Explain benchmark
+	#./benchmark

+With the option `-c [cylces]` you can further specify how often the algorithms should be run.

+If you want to benchmark a real attack against an encryption software you can make use of the provided shell script

+	#rungpg.sh

+This script endlessly signs the file `victim.txt` in order to really detect an access of a cache set containing an RSA key.
 ## Prerequisites

-In order to run the benchmark XLATE and OpenSSL 1.0.1e have to be downloaded and built.
-If you have not yet cloned the submodule xlate in the originalcode directory you can do this by running
+In order to run the benchmark it first needs to be built.
+For that you only need to execute the following command inside the `benchark` folder:

-	# sh clone-xlate.sh

-Afterwards you can build OpenSSL and XLATE by running

-	#sh install-xlate.sh

-Now that both OpenSSL 1.0.1e and XLATE are built you are able to run the benchmark.
+	make all

+If you want to make use of the `rungpg.sh` script you first need to install gnupg

+	#sudo apt install gnupg

+And generate an rsa signing key:

+	#gpg --full-generate-key